Trevor Bauer's Camp Make Statement After MLB Extends Pitcher's Leave

 Bauer’s camp on Thursday released a statement in response.

-“We continue to refute (the woman’s) allegations in the strongest possible terms and Mr. Bauer vehemently denies her account of their two meetings,” a statement from Bauer’s agents, Jon Fetterolf and Rachel Luba, released via Ken Rosenthal of The Athletic.
+“We continue to refute (the woman’s) allegations in the strongest possible terms and Mr. Bauer vehemently denies her account of their two meetings,” Bauer’s agents, Jon Fetterolf and Rachel Luba, said in a statement via The Athletic’s Ken Rosenthal.

 “Again, administrative leave is neither a disciplinary action nor does it in any way reflect a finding in the league’s investigation.”